 Vaccines have an important role in preventing diseases in many species, including horses.
-They also have had an important role on eradicating disease.
-If you think back to the Equine Influenza outbreak in 2007 vaccination had an important role in preventing spread of disease and eradicating the disease from Australia.
+They also have had an important role in eradicating the disease.
+If you think back to the Equine Influenza outbreak in 2007 vaccination had an important role in preventing the spread of the disease and eradicating the disease from Australia.